Choosing the right source unit (radio)

 - You may have to buy an overlay harness (for rear channels, options, etc.)

-- You have to find a dealer willing to calibrate (program) it for you using a '06-'07 bike.
+- You have to find a dealer willing to calibrate (program) it for you using a 2006-newer bike ECU.

-Now, if you can get an H/K unit out of a '06-'07 bike that's already functioning, it can be installed in '98-'05 bikes without re-programming.
+Now, if you can get an H/K unit out of a 2006-newer bike that's already functioning, it can be installed in 1998-2005 bikes without re-programming (1996-1997 with our adapter harness as well).
 New H/K units come blank from H-D however, and currently the dealers are the only ones who can program them.
+See the FAQ Installing a Harman/Kardon Radio On A 2005-Older Bike for more information.

-If you choose an aftermarket Sony radio, our Harley to Sony adapter connects your handlebar controls to a Sony deck through the wired remote port supplied on supported Sony source units.
-But no matter what you choose, our amplifiers will work just fine with any source unit and get you rocking down the road.
+If you choose an aftermarket radio, our HUA360 adapter connects your handlebar controls to a Sony, Pioneer, Alpine, Kenwood, JVC, or Clarion source units that incorporate a wired remote or steering wheel interface port.
+But no matter what you choose, our amplifier systems will work just fine with any source unit, stock or aftermarket, and get you rocking down the road.

 Harley Factory Radios: